 For a full list of mammal, fish, bird, reptile and amphibian species documented in the park, visit NPSpecies for the park and choose what type of animal you're looking for.

 Please enjoy and observe wild animals from a distance.
 Photograph all wildlife from a safe distance.
 Use telephoto lenses and observe quietly.
 Animals can be very protective of their young and can become aggressive if cornered.

 It is dangerous and illegal to feed wild animals, including ducks and geese, in national parks.
 Wildlife can become dependent on handouts and lose their ability to forage for food.
 Such animals can lose their fear of humans and become threatening.

 Some animals found in the Park can carry rabies.
-If you encounter an animal that is acting strangely or an animal has attacked you, immediately report it to our emergency Dispatch Center, at 866-677-6677.
+If you encounter an animal that is acting strangely (for example, a nocturnal raccoon seen during the day) or an animal has attacked you, immediately report it to our emergency Dispatch Center, at 866-677-6677.
 Please visit the CDC website to learn more about rabies.

-Several species of tick can also be found in the Park.
+Several species of ticks and other stinging insects can also be found in the Park.
 The deer tick, also known as wood tick or black-legged tick, is known to carry and cause Lyme Disease.
 To prevent ticks, be sure to stay on trail and wear insect repellent.
 Please visit the CDC website to learn more about Lyme's disease and proper tick removal.